rajpurkar/hexo-theme/README.md

 ## Creator

-This theme was created by [Blackrock Digital](https://github.com/BlackrockDigital) and adapted for Hexo by [Jonathan Klughertz](http://www.codeblocq.com/).
+This theme was modified from Clean Blog by [Blackrock Digital](https://github.com/BlackrockDigital), which was adapted for Hexo by [Jonathan Klughertz](http://www.codeblocq.com/).

 ## License